yucelzeynep/An-algorithm-for-automatic-collation-of-vocabulary-decks-based-on-word-frequency/README.md

 [3] https://github.com/anthonyhseb/googlesearch

-[4] Zeynep Yücel, Parisa Supitayakul, Akito Monden, Pattara Leelaprute An algorithm for automatic collation of vocabulary decks based on word frequency IEICE Transactions on Information and Systems, 2020 (in press)
+[4] Zeynep Yücel, Parisa Supitayakul, Akito Monden, Pattara Leelaprute, "An algorithm for automatic collation of vocabulary decks based on word frequency", IEICE Transactions on Information and Systems, 2020 (in press)